-The cover/transmittal letter collects basic information about the submission from the operator such as the Operator ID (OPID), type of submission, type of change that occurred, primary and technical contacts, and projection information.
+The cover/transmittal letter collects basic information (metadata) about the submission from the operator such as the Operator ID (OPID), type of submission, type of change that occurred, primary and technical contacts, and projection information.
 The cover letter must be included with the submission.
-PHMSA has developed a
+PHMSA has developed a template cover/transmittal letter for LNG plant data submissions to assist you in fulfilling this requirement.

 For LNG plant OPIDs, there are two contacts – primary and technical – that are associated with the OPID.
-Generally the technical contact is who NPMS staff will reach out to when clarification or re-submission is needed, while the primary contact receives general questions about the OPID after the submission is incorporated.
+Generally, the technical contact is who NPMS staff will reach out to when clarification or re-submission is needed, while the primary contact receives general questions about the OPID after the submission is incorporated.
 The primary contact must be directly employed by the operating company; however, the technical contact may be directly employed by the operating company or a designated representative from the consultant/subcontractor.

 The primary and technical contacts are submitted each year through the LNG plant data submission, but may be updated, as needed, at any time throughout the year.
 If changes are needed to only the contact information, an email should be sent to NPMS staff stating the OPID, which contact (i.e. primary, technical, or both) is being updated, and the new contact’s name, job title, company name, work mailing address, work phone number, and work email address.